Conversational AI vs Chatbots: How Do They Actually Compare?

 This makes conversational AI especially useful for businesses that rely on lead follow-up, customer engagement, and timely communication.

-Conversational AI vs Chatbots: The Main Difference
+Conversational AI vs Chatbots: 5 Key Differences

 1. Scripted Replies vs Natural Conversations